-It is also very beginner friendly so anyone can quickly learn how to use the platform effectively.
-You will also get options to easily extend its functionalities much like you can do with plugins in WordPress.
+It is also very beginner-friendly so anyone can quickly learn how to use the platform effectively.
+You will also get options to easily extend its functionalities much as you can do with plugins in WordPress.
 Themes are also available to tweak the site’s aesthetics.

 - A wide selection of feature enhancements and layout customization options.

 - Can be easily manipulated with little HTML and CSS coding.